Wolfspeed: History

 On June 18, 2025, Wolfspeed announced that they would sell itself to Apollo Global Management in a deal that would put the company into a prepackaged Chapter 11 bankruptcy filing, which would allow for the elimination of the majority of its multi-billion dollar debt.
 Wolfspeed entered into a restructuring support agreement with its lenders and Renesas Electronics, and announced that they would file for prepackaged Chapter 11 bankruptcy by July 1, as part of a plan to eliminate $4.6 billion of debt, stating they only had about $1.1 billion left in cash.
 The company will also receive $275 million in financing backed by its lenders, with plans to complete restructuring by Q3 2025.
 After the announcement, Wolfspeed's stock fell 30%, sliding under $1 per share.
 On June 26, 2025, Wolfspeed began laying off employees from their manufacturing facility located in Racine, Wisconsin.
 On June 30, 2025, Wolfspeed filed for Chapter 11 bankruptcy protection.

+On September 9, 2025, Wolfspeed's stock went up to $1.82 per share after a U.S. bankruptcy judge approved its Chapter 11 bankruptcy plan that would allow it to exit bankruptcy with over 70% of its debt reduced and eliminate 60% of cash interest payments.
 On September 29, 2025, Wolfspeed canceled its old shares and gave shareholders new shares, which surged in a gain of over 1000%.
+That same day, the company announced that it had exited Chapter 11 bankruptcy.

+Semiconductor Technology

+Wolfspeed specializes in silicon carbide (SiC) materials and power semiconductor devices, including SiC wafers, epitaxial materials, discrete power devices, and power modules used in high-voltage and high-efficiency power electronics applications.
+Reuters described Wolfspeed as a company focused on silicon carbide chips for applications such as electric vehicle powertrains, renewable energy systems, battery storage, and industrial power electronics.

+Compared with conventional silicon-based power semiconductors, silicon carbide devices can operate at higher voltages, higher temperatures, and improved switching efficiency, characteristics that make them useful in electric vehicles, renewable energy systems, industrial power conversion, aerospace, and fast-charging infrastructure.
+Wolfspeed’s own technical materials describe silicon carbide as a high-efficiency wide-bandgap semiconductor platform for these applications.

+Wolfspeed has also developed 200 mm silicon carbide wafer technology, and in 2025 announced the commercial launch of 200 mm SiC wafers and epitaxial materials intended to support manufacturing scale and device production for next-generation power semiconductor applications.
+Reuters also reported that Wolfspeed transitioned parts of its device business to a 200 mm silicon carbide fabrication platform as part of its manufacturing strategy.